-In India, the portrayal of women in traditional mainstream media often follows a hetero-patriarchal, Brahmanical ideology.
+ISSH 2021 Ton Duc Thang Univ ISSH 2021 Ton Duc Thang University ISSH 2021 Ton Duc Thang University nang Univ Abstract In India, the portrayal of women in traditional mainstream media often follows a heteropatriarchal, Brahmanical ideology.
 However, the oft-invoked image of Indian woman as the repository of traditional values and feminine virtues has undergone a phenomenal transformation in recent years owing to several factors such as economic liberalization, globalization and technological revolution.
 Female characters in most of the original contents, produced by and released on SVOD (Subscription Video on Demand) platforms, are often depicted as independent, agentic and empowered.
 Nevertheless, the nature of empowerment that these contents uphold can be highly controversial from a feminist standpoint.
-Using critique of postfeminism as a theoretical framework, this paper argues that representation of Indian women on SVOD platforms as empowered subjects is often an outcome of a negotiation between the hegemonic patriarchy and the consumer-oriented neoliberal culture.
-Lust Stories (2018) is used as a case study to substantiate this argument.
-Finally, the paper appraises the significance of such representations in the context of escalating sexual violence and the rise of toxic masculinity in contemporary India.
+Using critique of postfeminism as a theoretical framework, this paper argues that representation of (2018) is used as a case study to substantiate this argument.
+Finally, the paper appraises the significance of such representations in the context of escalating savual and the context of escalatin Indian women on SVOD platforms as empowered subjects is often an outcome of a negotiation toxic masculinity in contemporary India.

 Keywords: Empowerment, Indian women, Neoliberalism.
-Postfeminism, SVOD
+Postfeminism, SVOD ISSH 2021 Ton Duc Thang University nang University ic Thang I